-- Avocado quarters sprinkled with almond flour or unsweetened coconut flakes for gripping (example here.)
+- Avocado quarters sprinkled with almond flour or unsweetened coconut flakes for gripping.

-- Peeled apricot slices, served preloaded on a Grabease fork (example here).
+- Peeled apricot slices, served on a Grabease fork.

-- Peeled and halved large grapes (example here – I also smash them a little bit with my fingers.)
+- Peeled and halved large grapes.
+I also smash them a little bit with my fingers.

-- Roasted or steamed veggies cut into sticks with a crinkle cutter – carrots, zucchini, kabocha squash, sweet potato, butternut squash, broccoli, cauliflower, beets, parsnips etc. You can also top them with some Greek yogurt (example here.)
+- Roasted or steamed veggies cut into sticks with a crinkle cutter.
+I love using carrots, zucchini, kabocha squash, sweet potato, butternut squash, broccoli, cauliflower, beets, parsnips, etc. You can also top them with some Greek yogurt.
 Or, season them with whatever seasoning your little one likes – cinnamon, curry powder, cumin, etc.

 - Fruit cut into strips – melon, tomato, kiwi, mango, etc.

-- Berries, halved or quartered – blackberries, raspberries, strawberries, etc.
+- Berries. halved or quartered.
+Especially blackberries, raspberries, and strawberries.

-- Energy bites – I flatten out the mixture and cut into strips/squares for easy grabbing (example here.)
+- Energy bites.
+I flatten out the mixture and cut it into strips/squares for easy grabbing (example here.)
 They include dates, nuts, and coconut shreds.